-As part of the University's Responsive Blended Learning approach, in 2020/21 learning and teaching activities may be recorded for academic purposes.
+As part of the University's Responsive Blended Learning approach, learning and teaching activities may be recorded for academic purposes.
 Students will have access to these recordings for use in their studies, but must not download, access or use these recordings for any purpose other than their studies at the University.
 Equally, students must not copy or share the recordings, in whole or in part, in any way with any other party.
+Where students have permission from the University to record sessions as part of any reasonable adjustments to ensure the accessibility of their studies, such recordings do not fall within the scope of this guidance.
 New and continuing students will be invited to sign up to these requirements as part of the Student Declaration at the point of enrolment.